danuvian/springboot-rabbit/README.md

 It is a multi-module maven project:

-* `springboot-rabbit-consumer`: consumer for messages from rabbit - once received, it and displays the message on the console
+* `springboot-rabbit-consumer`: consumer for messages from rabbit - once message is received, it is displayed on the console

 * `springboot-rabbit-producer`: produces messages for rabbit - send messages to rabbit when it receives a POST request

 The producer will create a queue (if it does not exist) called `my-springboot-queue` on the default exchange.
 ## How to run examples

-### RabbitMQ using Docker
+### RabbitMQ using Dockerds

 Install and run: